SciML/ModelingToolkit.jl/docs/src/basics/MTKModel_Connector.md

   - `@components`: for listing sub-components of the system
   - `@equations`: for the list of equations
-  - `@extend`: for extending a base system and unpacking its states
+  - `@extend`: for extending a base system and unpacking its unknowns
   - `@icon` : for embedding the model icon
   - `@parameters`: for specifying the symbolic parameters
   - `@structural_parameters`: for specifying non-symbolic parameters
-  - `@variables`: for specifying the states
+  - `@variables`: for specifying the unknowns

 Let's explore these in more detail with the following example: